 The faces will change and morph as the leaves dry which make the portraits a perfect representation of Green Man.
 As Father Nature he is also changing throughout the seasons.
 In autumn he morphs from his summer mane of green to the bright, vibrant hues of fall and, finally, to the cold, browns of winter.

-Please!
-I’d love to see your gorgeous Green Men creations.
-I’d love to share them on my website and Instagram.
+I’d LOOOVE to see your gorgeous Green Men creations!
+Please tag me if you make them.
+I’d love to share them!!